Starting a South Dakota LLC

 4. LLC Operating Agreement

-• An Operating Agreement lists down the rules of your LLC’s operations, as well as the rights and obligations of the members, managers, and other officers to each other, and to the business.
+A South Dakota LLC Operating Agreement lists the rules of your LLC’s operations, as well as the rights and obligations of the members, managers, and other officers to each other, and to the business.
 Having an Operating Agreement clearly defines the role of the LLC’s member(s), manager(s) and officer(s), and makes the day-to-day operations of the business easier.

 5. Federal Tax ID Number (EIN) for your LLC

-• A Federal Tax ID Number (also known as EIN) is like your LLC’s “social security number”.
+A South Dakota EIN Number is like your LLC’s “social security number”.
 It is used by the IRS to identify your LLC for tax purposes.
 You’ll also use your EIN when opening a bank account, getting credit cards, applying for business licenses, and other financial matters.

-• Other names: Employer Identification Number, EIN, Federal Employer Identification Number, FEIN, and Federal Tax Number.
+Other names: Employer Identification Number, Federal Tax ID Number, Federal Employer Identification Number, FEIN, and Federal Tax Number.
 They are all referring to the same thing.

 We recommend applying online as your EIN gets approved immediately, as opposed to filing by fax (four days) or filing by mail (four weeks).